hadley/adv-r/Functionals.md

 lapply(seq_along(x), expsm1(x, alpha = 0.5))
 ```

+It's arguable whether or not that's more understandable for this case, but it may be useful for your problem.
 We'll see another example of a function defined recursively, the Fibonacci series, in the [[SoftwareSystems]] chapter.

 ### While loops